LIVING MOVEMENT

 Picture

-What is Tai Chi Essence?
+What is Living Movement Tai Chi Essence?

-Tai Chi Essence is a way that you can learn, explore and fully experience Tai Chi by working with some key processes and just a few moves.
+The Tai Chi Essence is a way that you can learn, explore and fully experience Tai Chi by working with some key processes and just a few moves.
 In this way you learn everything you need to know for a rich and rewarding exploration into tai chi.

 If you already practice a tai chi form then Tai Chi Essence will bring you depth, meaning, strength in your movement.